-Campaigns and awareness Case studies Paul is living proof that we can beat this disease Paul Reynolds is living proof that it’s possible to survive bowel cancer He is about to celebrate his 10th year clear of the disease and looks back on how much has changed since his diagnosis.
+Campaigns and awareness Case studies Paul: living proof that we can beat this disease Paul Reynolds is living proof that it’s possible to survive bowel cancer He is about to celebrate his 10th year clear of the disease and looks back on how much has changed since his diagnosis.
 He is now the Chair of Bowel & Cancer Research, and has helped to raise tens of thousands for the charity in the last decade.
 He is evangelistic about spreading the message that bowel cancer can be beaten, especially if discovered early.
 He is also a massive believer that research is the key to ultimately beating the disease.
 Paul's road to recovery was a long one His symptoms first emerged in 2007 – he passed blood.
 He felt fine otherwise: no stomach pains, no change in bowel habits.
 But to be on the safe side, he went to his GP who diagnosed hemorrhoids.
 When he passed blood again, Paul insisted on tests and this time, in February 2008, he was diagnosed with stage-3 bowel cancer.
 There followed a 15-day stay in hospital, chemotherapy, radiotherapy and surgery.
 “I want to help erase the stigma that surrounds bowel disease,” he said.
 “Bowel cancer is easy to treat if caught early.
 The trouble is that lots of people are too embarrassed to go to their doctor.”
 He is aware that, had he been ill 20 years earlier, he might not have survived.
 I am only alive today because 20 years ago, people funded the research that enabled my surgeon and his team to save my life.
 “It also became clear to me that the challenge for the bowel cancer community is increasing awareness.
 That is especially important because early diagnosis can mean the difference between life and death: one in two people die if diagnosed too late, but nine out of 10 survive if it’s caught early.”
 Paul became a trustee of Bowel & Cancer Research in 2010 and Chair of Trustees in 2015.
 Paul is as active in his fundraising as ever In 2018 he will lead a team of cyclists (called ‘Bums on Bikes’) from John O’Groats to Land’s End to celebrate his 10th year since being diagnosed and to raise funds for Bowel & Cancer Research.
+The Bums on Bikes team completed the ride and together raised nearly £250,000 for Bowel & Cancer Research.